Personal Journey and Motivation

 After graduating from the University of Auckland with a civil and structural engineering degree, I spent five years working as a consulting structural engineer across projects including fire stations, housing developments, and specialist engineering input for public art installations.
 While I enjoyed my time consulting, I became increasingly interested in the how of construction rather than just the what.

 A lot of design conversations happen in offices, discussing construction in abstract terms.
-I wanted to be closer to site and understand how decisions actually play out in the real world.
+I wanted to be closer to site and understand how decisions actually play out in the real world, how they affect sequencing, interfaces between trades, and ultimately whether something goes together smoothly.

 Can you share a bit about your career path and how it led you to your current role at FPC?

 It was a steep learning curve, but it gave me a strong understanding of how design decisions affect construction.
-After that project, I transitioned into a more upstream design management role, where I became more involved in shaping design decisions earlier in the process.
+After that project, I transitioned into a more upstream design management role, where I became more involved in shaping design decisions earlier in the process – when changes are still flexible and outcomes are still being influenced.

 Culture and Values